randhindi/unit-vc/README.md

 # Welcome to Unit Ventures!

 ## What we do
-We invest in early-stage deeptech companies solving a hard science or engineering problem.
+We invest in early-stage deeptech companies solving hard science or engineering problems.
 You can read more about it on our [blog](https://randhindi.substack.com).

-We particularl like:
+We particularly like:
 - vertically integrated hardware-software solutions
 - cryptography (for blockchain or otherwise)
 - biotech (with a strong focus on longevity)